If you’re treating ear eczema, you should only use steroids like hydrocortisone in certain circumstances!

 Be aware that topical steroids should not be used for prolonged periods or at inappropriately high concentrations; it's important to work out what's causing your eczema to flare and tackle that, as well as treating symptoms.

-Looking at possible causes
+Looking at possible causes for Ear Eczema

 If you’ve got eczema in or around your ears, it’s really important to work out why so you can tackle the root causes of ear eczema, because topical treatments such as steroid creams will only affect symptoms.
 Look at things like: